scorelab/Codelabz/README.md

 2. Click **Add Project** and necessary information about the project.(Below mentioned the Steps to add project to firebase)
     - To add Firebase resources to an existing Google Cloud project, enter its project name or select it from the dropdown menu.
     - To create a new project, enter the desired project name.
 You can also optionally edit the project ID displayed below the project name
     - Firebase generates a unique ID for your Firebase project based upon the name you give it.
 If you want to edit this project ID, you must do it now as it cannot be       altered after Firebase provisions resources for your project.
-Visit Understand Firebase Projects to learn about how Firebase uses the project ID.
+Visit "Understand Firebase Projects" to learn about how Firebase uses the project ID.
 3. Agree to the terms and click **Create Project**.
 4. After creating the project, click **Add Firebase to your web app**.
-    - In the center of the Firebase console's project overview page, click the Web icon  to launch the setup workflow.
+    - At the center of the Firebase console's project overview page, click the Web icon to launch the setup workflow.
-    - If you've already added an app to your Firebase project, click Add app to display the platform options.
+    - If you have already added an app to your Firebase project, click Add app to display the platform options.
     - Enter your app's nickname.
     - This nickname is an internal, convenience identifier and is only visible to you in the Firebase console.
     - Click Register app.